Mats Knoester

-Mats Knoester (born 19 November 1998) is a Dutch professional footballer who plays as a centre back for Hungarian club Ferencváros.
+Mats Knoester (born 19 November 1998) is a Dutch professional footballer who plays as a centre back for Scottish Premiership club Aberdeen.

 Club career

 Knoester joined the Feyenoord youth academy and developed there for 14 years, before transferring to Heracles on 17 January 2019.
-Knoester made his professional debut with Heracles in a 1–0 Eredivisie win over AFC Ajax on 9 February 2019.
+Knoester made his professional debut with Heracles in a 1–0 Eredivisie win over Ajax on 9 February 2019.

 On 26 May 2022, Knoester signed with Ferencváros in Hungary.
+On 5 May 2023, he won the 2022–23 Nemzeti Bajnokság I with Ferencváros, after Kecskemét lost 1–0 to Honvéd at the Bozsik Aréna on the 30th matchday.

+On 1 September 2023, Knoester joined AGF in Denmark on a one-year loan deal with a purchase option.

+On 3 February 2025, Knoester joined Scottish Premiership side Aberdeen after his contract expired with Ferencváros.
+In May, he won the Scottish Cup and was given the Man of the Match award, stating it was the best moment of his career to date.
+In June, he signed a long-term contract lasting until at least 2029.